Keywords

 Search all sites except Reddit.

-Flags are a new feature still under testing.
-They can allow you to filter out results that you may not be interested in.
+Flags can allow you to filter out results that you may not be interested in.

 The above example will only check Reddit, but it will also skip links that contain "/r/python/" or "/r/ruby/".
 In practice, this means that it will skip the Python and Ruby subreddits.